Renovations are underway!

 He guessed right.

-Where it stands today, The Wallace was built in 1928, and the original Wallace across the street was renamed the Rose; eventually, the Old Rose when the New Rose was built next door.
+The Wallace as we know it today, was built in 1928.
+It was the flagship of the Wallace Theatre chain and Wallace Blankenship’s dream.
+The original Wallace across the street was renamed the Rose; eventually, the Old Rose when the New Rose was built next door.

-On Wednesday, October 5, 1949 the Wallace Theater in Levelland, TX reopened as “West Texas’ Finest," fully renovated to be the movie palace Wallace Blankenship had been dreaming of since 1926.
+In the late 1940’s, the theater underwent significant renovations.
+On Wednesday, October 5, 1949, the Wallace Theater in Levelland, TX, reopened as “West Texas’ Finest," fully renovated to be the movie palace Wallace Blankenship had been dreaming of since 1926.

 At the time, the Wallace Theater was a state of the art theater that boasted E-7 Simplex projectors, 4 star Western Electric Sound, fully upholstered opera chairs, and most impressively fully automatic (winter and summer) air conditioning!